klahnakoski/mo-auth/docs/device-flow.md

 }
 ```

-Since this format is inhumane, we will only discuss the content of the `data`.
-In this case, the client wil register the Device:
+Since this format is inhumane, we will only discuss the content of the `data`: Which is base64 encoded JSON.
+In this case, the Device client is asking to register itself:

 ```
+# The data is base64 encoding of this JSON
 {
     "public_key": {
         "e": 65537,